-- 1. Add an "intent" section at the beginning of Section 115.42 which describes the purpose of the FAR regulations. - 2.
-Clarify that uncovered and covered decks, porches, and walkways are not exempt from gross floor area calculations for FAR if they are not open on at least three sides or do not have a minimum 50% of the perimeter of the deck, porch, or walkway open.
+- 1. Add an "intent" section at the beginning of Section 115.42, which describes the purpose of the FAR regulations. - 2.
+Clarify that uncovered and covered decks, porches, and walkways are not exempt from gross floor area calculations for FAR if they are not open on at least three sides or do not have a minimum 50% of the perimeter of the deck, porch, or walkway open. - 3.
+Remove the FAR exemption for floor area with a ceiling height less than six (6) feet above finished grade.